Google is our friend!

 Google looks a bit lost here for once, shrugs and throws out this one:

-Yyyyyyesssss, but this is ONE OF THE FIRSTS with no date attached and no information that it was make with Sasson’s contraption.
+Yyyyyyesssss, but this is ONE OF THE FIRSTS with no date attached and no information that it was made with Sasson’s contraption.
 I wanted Nièpce’s digital equivalent!
 Is that so hard to find?
 I guess it is!
 Didn’t they even think to preserve it….???

 Well, I must come to the conclusion that the first ever digital photograph, a ground breaking thing, does not exist any more.
 If ever you know otherwise please correct me.